 - Make sure you enter the UK within 30 days!
 (The initial visa is only valid for 30 days).

-That gives you a broad understanding of the sequence of events.
+That gives you a broad understanding of the sequence of events of applying for a Partner visa.
 But you also need to understand some key timings.

 First, you should be aware most of the financial evidence you submit must be dated within 28 days of the date you submit your application.
 The date of application is the date you submit the online form and then pay the fee (Not the subsequent date that you attend the visa application centre).